ncats/gsrs-spring-starter/README.md

 In order to take advantage of the GSRS standard API, your controller needs to both extend this class and add the annotation `gsrs.controller.GsrsRestApiController`.
 The  `@GsrsRestApiController` annotation requires 2 fields to be set: `context` which is the part of the API path pattern that will map to this controller and `idHelper`.
+The AbstractControllerClass currently also needs these fields and should be passed via the constructor.
+Future revisions may remove this duplication.

 ```java
 @GsrsRestApiController(context = MyController.CONTEXT, idHelper = IdHelpers.NUMBER)